TilenTomakic/nlp-assignment-1/README.md

 Run `node index.js`.
 Results will be saved into `./data` folder.

 ## Goal
-- Detect wrong scraps from wiki.
+-[x] Detect wrong scraps (documents) from wiki and official pages.
-- Detect "competition" from product descriptions.
+-[ ] Detect "competition" from product documents and compare results with alternatives database.